DOAGenesys/LLMIntentPerformance/README.md

    - Initializes API clients for both OpenAI and Anthropic.

 2. **Data Loading**:
-   - Loads the dataset of utterances to be classified from a JSON file.
+   - Loads two datasets of utterances to be classified from JSON files: a general dataset and a banking-specific dataset.

 3. **OpenAI Batch Processing**:
    - Prepares a batch file in JSONL format for OpenAI, including system prompts and utterances.